saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 * It enables us to run more than one virtual system and multiple operating systems and applications on a single server.
 This results in benefits include economies of scale, lesser cost and greater efficiency.
 A single VM is completely independent.
 Multiple VMs on a single computer enables several operating applications to run on just one physical server called as “host.”
 Thin layer of software known as “hypervisor” decouples the virtual machines from the host.
 Then it dynamically allots resources to each computer as required.
+  * The virtual machine architecture system can be broadly classified into four different components, listed from the bottom to up:-
+    * An underlying system which includes the physical machine and its operating system.
+    * A hypervisor which acts as a communication and translation layer.
+    * Multiple virtual machines that use the host’s resources by communicating with the hypervisor.
+    * Applications and processes that run on each guest’s operating system.
 # 4. What are the different types of Virtual machine?
 * Different types of Virtual Machine are:-
   * Server Virtualization:-